mahoney1/docs/commercial-paper-report-deltas-meta.md

 ## Scenario

-Isabella, an employee of MagnetoCorp and investment trader Balaji from Digibank - should be able to see the history of deltas specifically (taken from the ledger) of a Commercial paper instance, and report on them in a client browser.
-Luke (a developer@MagnetoCorp) has been tasked with adding this enhanced query functionality to the smart contract, then upgrade it on the blockchain - all using the IBP VSCode extension.
-Furthermore, Luke must provide the client app, so that Balaji can run a `queryDeltas` query transaction and report on those in a simple browser app.
+Isabella, an employee of MagnetoCorp and investment trader Balaji from Digibank - should be able to see the history of deltas specifically (as reflected by the ledger) of a Commercial paper instance, and report on them in a client browser.
+Luke (a developer@DigiBank) has been tasked with adding this enhanced query functionality to the smart contract, then upgrade it on the blockchain - all using the IBP VSCode extension.
+Furthermore, Luke must provide the client application too, so that Balaji can run a `queryDeltas` query transaction and report on those in a simple browser app.

 OK, lets get started !

+## Steps

-## Step 1.
+### Step 1.
 Add the `getDeltas` main query transaction in the main contract source file

-1. In VSCode, have open, the folder with the smart contract completed in the previous tutorial - and specifically the 'contracts' folder.
+1. In VSCode, you have 'contracts' as your top level folder.

-2. Open the main contract script file `lib/papercontract.js` under the `lib` folder - add the following lines as instructed below:
+2. Open the main contract script file `lib/papercontract.js` under the `lib` folder - add the following code block as instructed below:

-BEFORE the LAST function `queryOwner`  and AFTER the function `queryHist` add the following lines - this is in the 'main' contract, and this transaction `queryDeltas` will later be called from our client application:
+BEFORE the LAST function `queryOwner` - and AFTER the function `queryHist` add the following lines - this is in the 'main' contract file, and the transaction `queryDeltas` below, will later be called from our client application:

 ```
 /**